Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Results and Analysis

 Results for different RA strategies are presented in Table \ref{tab:main_results}.
 There are several key findings which are listed below.

-\textbf{Retrieval augmentation methods which directly incorporate class labels for knowledge ensemble can handle zero-day attacks as effectively as fine-tuned models.} The proposed methods with majority voting (MV) and ratio-based ensemble consistently outperform the baseline and generally reach comparable performance to that of fine-tuned models.
-The lowest and second-lowest EERs are all achieved by the proposed methods using majority voting, respectively from \texttt{S07} and \texttt{S01}\footnote{Here, it is worth noting that since there are only two possible values for MV, the EER computed is the average of false acceptance and miss rates.}.
-While fine-tuned models demonstrate the highest accuracy on shorter durations, the proposed methods, especially those using ratio-based ensemble (\texttt{S02}, \texttt{S05}, \texttt{S08}), achieve comparable performance on longer durations.
-In particular, \texttt{S08} achieves either second-highest or highest accuracy among all systems.
-However, score averaging for the ensemble often cannot outperform the baseline.
+\textbf{Retrieval augmentation methods which directly incorporate class labels for knowledge ensemble are effective to zero-day attacks, being comparable to fine-tuned models.} The proposed methods with MV and ratio-based scoring ensemble consistently outperform \textbf{\texttt{B00}} in terms of accuracy.
+Among them, the ratio-based ensemble with a hybrid retrieval strategy (\texttt{S08}) achieves performance comparable to \textbf{\texttt{B01}}, having either the 2nd best EER or accuracy (or both) across all duration conditions.
+This indicates the effectiveness of the proposed information acquisition mechanism.
+In terms of EER, while the best results are generally achieved by the fine-tuned model, the ratio-based fusion using either the CM feature alone or both features (\texttt{S02}, \texttt{S08}) achieves nearly comparable performance, with the gap further narrowing for longer durations.
+Meanwhile, score averaging often fails to surpass the baseline.
 The above findings demonstrate the efficacy of RA for ADD as a binary classification task.
-Future work may further this approach for multi-classification tasks such as spoof-aware speaker verification \cite{sasv2022}.

-\textbf{The profile information does not work well independently as retrieval method but is sufficient compensation for the CM features}.
-Regarding the retrieval method, the analysis and results show that using CM-only or Hybrid for retrieval achieved comparable performance to that of the fine-tuned models.
-In contrast, using only profile feature vectors, while still outperforming the baseline, could not achieve comparable performance to the fine-tuned models.
-This may be because the foundation models used for profile feature extraction primarily store voice and speaker information rather than real/fake information, as mentioned in Section \ref{secsec:ssl_models}.
-However, the performance of Hybrid indicates that voice and speaker information can effectively complement CM features.
-In the next subsection, we investigate the individual usefulness of these components.
+\textbf{The profile information does not work well independently, but is sufficient compensation for the CM features}.
+Regarding the retrieval method, the analysis and results show that using CM-only or Hybrid for retrieval, with \textbf{Ratio} as ensemble method (\texttt{S02}, \texttt{S08}), achieved comparable performance to that of the fine-tuned models. \texttt{S08} reaches relatively more stably comparable performance against \textbf{\texttt{B01}} across all duration conditions, which incorporates the profile information.
+In contrast, using only profile features (\texttt{S04}-\texttt{S06}) do not return as promising performance.
+This is likely because the foundation models used for profile feature extraction mainly capture voice and speaker characteristics rather than real/fake cues, as discussed in Section~\ref{secsec:ssl_models}.
+Nevertheless, the strong performance of \texttt{S08} suggests that speaker- and voice-related information can effectively complement CM-based representations.
+Section~\ref{secsec:ablation} examines the individual contribution of these components.